 Thank you emails can vary in length and tone depending on how formal the company is in its communication.
 Unsure of what tone to use?
 Think back on how your interview went.
 For example, if you interviewed with a more casual company — the interviewer was dressed casually and used more informal language — your email can generally be shorter and more relaxed.

 Similar to how it’s better to be overdressed than underdressed in your zoom interview attire, however, it’s always a best practice to be more formal than the interviewer was.
+(Note: Use a colon after the salutation for more traditional roles and companies.)

 Subject Line: Thank You — Mark for Data Reporter Position